-In April 2017, we entered into a Series A convertible preferred share purchase agreement with various investors, pursuant to which we issued an aggregate of 2,089,285 Series A convertible preferred shares at \$10.50 per share for gross proceeds of approximately \$21.9 million.
-In addition, our subsidiary in China, Terns China Biotechnology Co., Ltd., sold equity interests to certain entities that are a part of Lilly Asia Ventures for gross proceeds of approximately \$8.0 million, which equity interests were eligible for surrender and an exchange into an aggregate of 767,857 Series A convertible preferred shares, at the option of the investors, subject to certain terms and conditions, or the Series A Conversion Option.
-The Series A Conversion Option was exercised in full effective as of January 11, 2021, at which time Terns China Biotechnology Co., Ltd. became our indirect wholly owned subsidiary.
-As part of the exercise of the Series A Conversion Option, on December 29, 2020, we issued 767,857 shares of Series A convertible preferred stock to certain entities that are a part of Lilly Asia Ventures.
+In April 2017, we entered into a Series A convertible preferred share purchase agreement with various investors, pursuant to which we issued an aggregate of 29,250,000 Series A convertible preferred shares at \$0.75 per share for gross proceeds of approximately \$21,937,500.
+In addition, our subsidiary in China, Terns China Biotechnology Co., Ltd., sold equity interests to certain entities affiliated with Lilly Asia Ventures for gross proceeds of approximately \$8,062,500, which equity interests were eligible for surrender and an exchange into an aggregate of 10,750,000 Series A convertible preferred shares, at the option of the investors, subject to certain terms and conditions, or the Series A Conversion Option.
+The Series A Conversion Option was exercised in full effective as of , 2020, at which time Terns China Biotechnology Co., Ltd. became an our indirect wholly owned subsidiary.

-The table below sets forth the number of shares of our Series A convertible preferred shares purchased by our executive officers, directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
-Each Series A convertible preferred shares in the table below will convert into one share of our common stock immediately prior to the completion of this offering.
+The table below sets forth the number of shares of our Series A preferred shares purchased by our executive officers, directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
+Each Series A preferred shares in the table below will convert into one share of our common stock immediately prior to the completion of this offering.